Avion Super Cinema

 There was also a small stage and several dressing rooms.
 Seating was divided between the stalls and single balcony.
 The auditorium was decorated in shades of rose-dubarry and silver with the Art Deco style plasterwork picked out in green.

-Several different colors of seating was used to create diametrical patterns when viewed from the stage.
+Several different colours of seating was used to create diametrical patterns when viewed from the stage.

 No major changes were made to the design of the building and it eventually closed on December 30, 1967.